peagha/chess/README.md

 # chess
-Simple chess ruleset implemente in ruby
+Simple chess ruleset implemente in ruby using TDD